UCSF-CBI/c4/docs/howto/openondemand.md

 1. As with the rest of C4, you must be on Campus or connected via UCSF IT VPN to use.

-2. From your workstation, connect to OnDemand at: <a href="https://c4-ondemand1.ucsf.edu">OnDemand</a>
+2. From your workstation, connect to OnDemand at: https://c4-ondemand1.ucsf.edu or https://c4-ondemand2.ucsf.edu

 3. Enter your C4 username and password.
 Click the Login button.